charleeislegend/stremio-ai-search/README.md

 ## Customizing Your Homepage

 One of the most powerful features of this addon is the ability to create your own recommendation rows directly on the Stremio homepage.
-In the addon configuration, you can provide a comma-separated list of queries in the "Custom Homepage Queries" field.

-Each query in the list will generate one or two new catalogs on your board, depending on whether the query is for movies, series, or both.
+In the "Custom Homepage Catalogs" field within the addon's advanced settings, you can define multiple, comma-separated catalogs.

+Use a Title:Query format for each entry.
+This colon-separated, key-value pair approach provides a more structured and intuitive way to define your homepage.
+The Title serves as the distinct name for your catalog, while the Query is the natural language request for recommendations.
+This method prevents ambiguity and makes your configuration easier to read and manage.

-### Tips for Effective Homepage Queries
+### Tips for Effective Homepage Catalogs

--   **Use a Comma-Separated List**: To create multiple rows, separate each query with a comma.
+-   **Use a Comma-Separated List**: To create multiple catalogs in your homepage, separate each Title:Query pair with a comma.
-    -   *Example*: `80s sci-fi movies, new comedy series, recommend thrillers`
+    -   *Example*: `Mystery:recommend mystery thrillers,Sports:recommend sports movies`

--   **Get Personalized Recommendations**: Start your query with the word `recommend` to use your Trakt.tv watch history (last 100) and ratings (last 100 high & low ratings) for highly personalized suggestions.
+-   **Get Personalized Recommendations**: Start your query with the word recommend to leverage your Trakt.tv watch history and ratings for highly personalized suggestions.
-    -   *Example*: `recommend feel-good movies` will find movies similar to what you've watched and liked on Trakt.
+    -   *Example*: `For You:recommend feel-good movies` will find movies similar to what you've watched and liked on Trakt.

--   **Find the Latest Content**: Use keywords like `new`, `latest`, or `recent` to find the most up-to-date movies and shows.
+-   **Find the Latest Content**: Use keywords like new, latest, or recent to discover the most up-to-date movies and shows.
-    -   *Example*: `new popular series` or `latest anime movies`.
+    -   *Example*: `New Series:new popular series` or `Recent Anime:latest anime movies`

--   **Be Specific**: The addon is smart.
-If you ask for "anime series," it will only create a Series catalog.
-If you ask for "Pixar movies," it will only create a Movie catalog.
-For ambiguous queries like "mystery thriller," it will create one for movies and one for series.
+-   **Be Specific**: The addon is intelligent.
+If you specify "movies" in your query, it will only create a movie catalog.
+Similarly, asking for "series" will result in only a series catalog.
+For ambiguous queries, it will create catalogs for both movies and series.
+    -   *Example*: `Pixar Films:Pixar movies` will create a single "Pixar Films - Movie" catalog.

+### Example Homepage Configuration
+An example setting in the configuration page could be:
+`Thrillers:recommend mind-bending thrillers,Popular Series:new popular series,A24 Films:best of A24,Anime Classics:90s anime`

+This configuration would generate the following catalogs on your Stremio homepage:
+- Thrillers - Movie
+- Thrillers - Series
+- Popular Series - Series
+- A24 Films - Movie
+- Anime Classics - Movie
+- Anime Classics - Series

 ### Example Homepage Configuration